triton-inference-server/hugectr_backend/docs/architecture.md

 ]
 ```

-* **hit_rate_threshold**: Use this option to determine the Updating mechanism of the embedding cache and Parameter Server based on the hit rate.
+* **hit_rate_threshold**: Use this option to determine the updating mechanism of the embedding cache and Parameter Server based on the hit rate.
 If the hit rate of an embedding vector lookup is lower than the set threshold, the GPU embedding cache will update the missing vector on the Parameter Server.
 The GPU embedding cache also supports the embedding vector updates from the Parameter Server in a fixed hit ratio.
 The hit rate threshold must be set in the model inference configuration JSON file.
 For example, [dcn.json](https://gitlab-master.nvidia.com/dl/hugectr/hugectr_inference_backend/-/blob/main/samples/dcn/1/dcn.json) and [deepfm.json](https://gitlab-master.nvidia.com/dl/hugectr/hugectr_inference_backend/-/blob/main/samples/deepfm/1/deepfm.json).

 ### Disabling the GPU Embedding Cache
 When the GPU embedding cache mechanism is disabled ("gpucache" is set to false), the model will look up the embedding vector from the Parameter Server directly.
 All settings related to the GPU embedding cache will be invalid.